sarroyo551/Activity-Roulette/README.md

 Materilize Framework

 ## Future Directions
-<li>Improve the UI and make it more responsive.</li>
+Improve the UI and make it more responsive.
-<li>Allow users to share their saved activities and jokes on social media.</li>
+Allow users to share their saved activities and jokes on social media.
-<li>Allow users to filter saved activities and jokes by category or tag.</li>
+Allow users to filter saved activities and jokes by category or tag.
-<li>Add more APIs to display additional types of content.</li>
+Add more APIs to display additional types of content.

 ## URL
 This site is deployed [here](https://sarroyo551.github.io/Activity-Roulette/)